Janipro/cakeshop/README.md

-# Cake Shop
+# Cakeshop
-A cake shop sells cakes.
-It needs to take care of customers, the cakes it can produce as well as orders being placed.
+This code is used to simulate running a shop selling cakes.
+Customers can place orders and the shop will take care of delivery.
+Written in 90 minutes.